yzhq97/cnn-registration/README.md

 (UAV) image dataset.
 Our method outperforms four state-of-the-art methods in most scenarios.

-The paper "Multi-temporal Remote Sensing Image Registration Using Deep Convolutional Features" is submitted to IEEE Access and currently under review.
+The paper "Multi-temporal Remote Sensing Image Registration Using Deep Convolutional Features" has been accepted by IEEE Access and is awaiting publication.

 # Requirements